 Fresh Basil or Mint leaves

 Place a tea bag in a glass container with approximately half a cup of water.
 Allow it to steep for at least two hours at room temperature.
 You could even put the bag in boiling water and cool it but I prefer it this way.
-If desired, add lemon or lime juice or fresh mint to add flavor.
-I used Lipton (it is light) tea bags to make this chilled and visually enchanting, summertime favorite drink.
+If desired, add lemon or lime juice or fresh mint to add flavour.
+I used Lipton (it is light) tea bags to make this chilled and visually enchanting, summertime favourite drink.

 Take a shaker.
 Pour the lemonade (lemon juice, sugar, and water) then the pomegranate juice and shake nicely.
 You can add honey or jaggery or plain sugar in place of demerara sugar.
-In a glass add the pomegranate seeds, basil, ice, and muddle; top with the tea and garnish with basil leaves and lime wedge.
+In a glass add the pomegranate seeds, basil, ice, and muddle; top with the tea and garnish with basil leaves and a lime wedge.

-This Pomegranate lemon iced tea is truly summer in a glass; it is full of delicate flavor, light and sparkly, this mocktail has divine ingredients like homemade lemonade, fresh pomegranate juice, and fresh basil.
+This Pomegranate lemon iced tea is truly summer in a glass; it is full of delicate flavour, light and sparkly, this mocktail has divine ingredients like homemade lemonade, fresh pomegranate juice, and fresh basil.